Transforming EDI through disability

 Throughout all six years of the programme we will generate knowledge exchange that informs policy, strategy and practice of health research and research culture.
 We will capture and disseminate EDI in relation to inclusive scholarship, disabled people’s health priorities, participatory research methodologies, positive research cultures, affirmative disability representation and early career researcher development.

-For some early discussion of the possibilities and challenges check out this piece by Dan Goodley and iHuman colleague Kirsty Liddiard
+Some early discussion of the possibilities and challenges of this work is offered in this piece by Dan Goodley and iHuman colleague Kirsty Liddiard.

 Robot reading books